Integrality of Hecke eigenvalues and the growth of Hecke fields: Introduction

-We can not achieve to such a family $\{\Pi_k\}$ if we use the parallel weight version \cite[Theorem 3]{SugiyamaTsuzuki} of Corollary \ref{main nonzero L and growth of Hecke}.
-Notice that Clozel \cite{Clozel87} gave the non-vanishing of cuspidal cohomology for $\GL_{2n}$ by using automorphic inductions from $\GL_1$ without non-vanishing of central $L$-values.
-Also remark that Corollary \ref{lower bound for Hecke field} is not covered by Shin, Templier \cite[Proposition 6.10]{ShinTemplier} since $\GL_{2d}(\RR)$ does not have discrete series.
+We cannot produce such a family $\{\Pi_k\}_{k\in\NN}$ if we use the parallel weight version \cite[Theorem 3]{SugiyamaTsuzuki} of Corollary \ref{main nonzero L and growth of Hecke}.
+Note that Clozel \cite{Clozel87} gave the non-vanishing of cuspidal cohomology for $\GL_{2n}$, but not the non-vanishing of central $L$-values, using automorphic inductions from $\GL_1$.
+Also remark that Corollary \ref{cor Hecke fields GL2d} is not covered by Shin, Templier \cite[Proposition 6.10]{ShinTemplier} since $\GL_{2d}(\RR)$ does not have discrete series.
 Besides, they did not treat the non-vanishing of central $L$-values.
 For upper bounds of dimensions of cuspidal cohomologies toward the Sarnak-Xue conjecture, refer to \cite{CalegariEmerton} and \cite{MarshallShin}.